hypersoph/ngrx-course/notes.md

 We will create an authentication guard which will redirect the user to the login page if they are not logged in.

 Note the @Injectable() decorator on the guard which is very easy to miss.
 If this is not added you will get an NG0204 error.
+The decorator is needed on every angular service.

 ![image-20230215111112527](C:\Users\Sophia\AppData\Roaming\Typora\typora-user-images\image-20230215111112527.png)